akostrik/CPP_module_42/README.md

     + cast a pointer / reference to any polymorphic type to any other class type
     + doesn't work if there are multiple objects of the same type in the inheritance hierarchy ('dreaded diamond') and you aren't using virtual inheritance
     + can only go through public inheritance, fails to travel through protected or private inheritance
-    + utility: converting pointers/references within an inheritance hierarchy
+    + usage: converting pointers/references within an inheritance hierarchy
-    + utility: cast sideways or even up another chain, seeks out the desired object and returns it if possible
+    + usage: cast sideways or even up another chain, seeks out the desired object and returns it if possible
-    + utility: to handle polymorphism
+    + usage: to handle polymorphism
-    + utility: to find the type of object (!)
+    + usage: to find the type of object (!)
-    + utility: safe downcast:
+    + usage: safe downcast:
 ```
 Parent &p;
 try { Child &m = dynamic_cast<Child&>(p); }